vitalik/django-ninja/docs/docs/guides/decorators.md

 ## Best Practices

 1. **Use `functools.wraps`**: Always use `@wraps(func)` to preserve function metadata

-2. **Handle both sync and async**: Consider whether your decorator needs to support async views
+2. **Handle mixed sync/async routers**: When your router has both sync and async endpoints, use `asyncio.iscoroutinefunction(func)` to create universal decorators

+3. **Choose the right approach for async**:
+   - **Universal decorators**: Best for mixed routers (detect with `iscoroutinefunction`)
+   - **Async-only decorators**: Best for async-only routers (simpler, cleaner)
+   - **Sync decorators with coroutine handling**: Useful for legacy decorators

-3. **Be mindful of performance**: Decorators add overhead, especially in VIEW mode
+4. **Be mindful of performance**: Decorators add overhead, especially in VIEW mode

-4. **Document side effects**: Clearly document what your decorators modify
+5. **Document side effects**: Clearly document what your decorators modify

-5. **Keep decorators focused**: Each decorator should have a single responsibility
+6. **Keep decorators focused**: Each decorator should have a single responsibility

+7. **Test both sync and async**: When using universal decorators, test both sync and async endpoints